 1964 A musical version of the 19th century melodrama The Drunkard, retitled The Wayward Way, opens at the New Lyric, Hammersmith.
 Jim Dale is in the cast.

 1968 Opening night of Zorba, John Kander and Fred Ebb's musical adaptation of Zorba the Greek.
-Onetime Fiddler on the Roof leads Herschel Bernardi and Maria Karnilova reteam for the musical, which plays at the Imperial Theatre.
+One-time Fiddler on the Roof leads Herschel Bernardi and Maria Karnilova reteam for the musical, which plays the Imperial Theatre.

 1981 Stephen Sondheim and George Furth's musical Merrily We Roll Along opens on Broadway at the Alvin Theatre.
 Directed by Harold Prince, it stars Jim Walton as Franklin, Ann Morrison as Mary, Lonny Price as Charley, Jason Alexander as Joe, Terry Finn as Gussie, and Sally Klein as Beth.
 In later years, Merrily We Roll Along is revised multiple times for productions regionally, Off-Broadway, and in London.

 1989 A revival of Gypsy, starring Tyne Daly as Rose, opens at the St. James Theatre.
 The show, which co-stars Crista Moore as Louise, is Frank Rich of the New York Times' favorite musical, so a review from him includes the words "goose bump-raising torrents of laughter and tears."
-Other critics are lukewarm, but the show plays a return engagement at the Marquis Theatre.
+Other critics are lukewarm, but Daly wins a Tony for her performance, and the show plays a return engagement at the Marquis Theatre.

 2000 British actor Janie Dee makes her New York stage debut in the role that won her London's Olivier, Evening Standard, and Critics Circle awards, playing a futuristic robot-actor in Alan Ayckbourn's dark comedy, Comic Potential, opening Off-Broadway at Manhattan Theatre Club.
 The play, set in the future, offers a world where actors and "actoids" are indistinguishable.
 An aspiring screenwriter gets more than he bargained for when he finds himself smitten with his almost-human leading lady.